Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-To address these issues, recent work has introduced strategies to make LLM feedback more interactive, adaptive, and pedagogically grounded.
-One approach is to incorporate a verification step before feedback delivery: Daheim et al. (2024) have an LLM “verifier” analyze the student’s reasoning step-by-step to pinpoint errors, which then guides a tutor model to give targeted hints \cite{daheim2024stepwise}.
-This stepwise verification significantly reduces hallucinated advice and yields feedback more precisely tailored to the student’s misunderstanding.
-Another line of research optimizes feedback through learning from human pedagogical preferences.
-Scarlatos et al. (2024) \cite{scarlatos2024improving} propose a rubric-based evaluation of feedback quality (checking for correctness, encouragement, misconception-addressing, etc.), use GPT-4 to label LLM outputs along these criteria, and then apply reinforcement learning to tune the model .
-The result is an LLM that produces feedback with measurably higher factual correctness and better alignment to effective tutoring practices.
-There are even efforts to “close the loop” by having the LLM anticipate student revisions: Nair et al. (2024) \cite{nair2024closing} introduce a system where the model generates feedback, simulates how a student would revise their essay in response, and iteratively refines its feedback to maximize the improvement between drafts .
-This led to greater actual improvements in student writing compared to static feedback, and the optimized feedback exhibited enhanced pedagogical qualities.
+To address these limitations, recent work has introduced strategies to make LLM feedback more interactive, adaptive, and pedagogically grounded. \citet{daheim2024stepwise} incorporate a verification step in which an LLM first analyzes student reasoning step-by-step to pinpoint errors, then guides a tutor model to deliver targeted hints---significantly reducing hallucinated advice and improving alignment to the student's actual misunderstanding. \citet{scarlatos2024improving} instead optimize feedback quality through human pedagogical preferences: they define a rubric covering correctness, encouragement, and misconception-addressing, use GPT-4 to label outputs along these criteria, and apply reinforcement learning to fine-tune the model, yielding measurably higher factual correctness and better tutoring alignment.
+Going further, \citet{nair2024closing} close the feedback loop by having the model simulate student revisions in response to its own feedback and iteratively refine that feedback to maximize draft improvement---producing greater actual writing gains and enhanced pedagogical qualities compared to static feedback.